apiato/apiato/readme.md

 > If you used **Hello API** before `21 June 2016` you may need to check the branch [1.0](https://github.com/Mahmoudz/Hello-API/tree/release-0.1) of the release [v0.1.1](https://github.com/Mahmoudz/Hello-API/releases/tag/v0.1.1).

-Hello API is a **Starter** providing everything to build a modern API, with **PHP** and **[Megavel](https://github.com/megavel/megavel)** (**Laravel** 5 with new look).

 <br>

-Today everything needs an API (Mobile Apps, Websites, Internet of Things,...).
-And setting up an API from scratch takes a lot of time, even with the existence of the many great Packages and Tools.
+#### WHAT

+Hello API is a **Starter** providing everything to build a modern API, with **PHP** and **Laravel** ([Megavel](https://github.com/megavel/megavel)).

+#### HOW

-Hello API is a project that gives you all the common functionalities of a professional modern API, to start building your own Application on top of it immediately.
+Hello API gives all the common functionalities of a modern API, to help getting started faster.

 It uses the best framework, packages, tools and conventions.
 All configured to work together in a beautiful piece of code.

+#### WHY

+Today we’re living in a digital era, where almost everything is connected to the Internet.

+Building cross-devices applications is becoming a must.
+And to do it, you need APIs (Application Programing Interfaces).

+API's can serve anything and everything (Mobile Apps, Web Apps, Smart TVs, Smart Watches,...).
+As well as, it can be exposed to the world allowing developers to interact with your Application and help growing your business.

+Setting up an API from scratch takes a lot of time, even with the existence of the many great Technologies and Tools.
+Hello API saves you time.